PunamGodugula/OTT-Market-Meger-Analysis/README.md

-# 🚕 Goodcabs-Operations-Analysis
+# 🎬 OTT Platforms Merger Analysis

 This repository contains resources for analyzing and improving Goodcabs' operations in tier-2 cities across India.
 It includes:

-🛠️ **SQL Queries** for data extraction and analysis.
+🛠️ **Python Queries** for data extraction and analysis.
 📊 **Dashboards** showcasing visual insights.
 📑 **Presentations** with actionable recommendations for operational improvements.